eclipse-embed-cdt/web-jekyll/pages/debug/install.md

 ## Eclipse debugging plug-ins

-The debugging plug-ins come together with the other GNU MCU Eclipse plug-ins, and should be installed in the same step, detailed in the [plug-ins install][6] page.
+The debugging plug-ins come together with the other Eclipse Embedded CDT plug-ins, and should be installed in the same step, detailed in the [plug-ins install][6] page.

 Be sure you enable the entries named **GNU ARM C/C++ J-Link Debugging**, **GNU ARM C/C++ OpenOCD Debugging** and **GNU ARM C/C++ QEMU Debugging**.